 Do pastoral counselors work only with individuals or do they also work with families?

-Pastoral counselors are trained mental health professionals and, as such work with individuals, children, adolescents, families and groups.
+Pastoral counselors are trained mental health professionals and, as such work with individuals, children, adolescents, families, and groups.
 The nature of the therapy is agreed upon by the client and the pastoral counselor.

 Are fees of pastoral counselors comparable to those charged by other health care professionals?

 In general, the fees of pastoral counselors are lower than those of other health care professionals.
-This is due to the orientation of pastoral counseling centers and the willingness of pastoral counselors to assist the general public at acheiving their spiritual and mental health goals.
+This is due to the orientation of pastoral counseling centers and the willingness of pastoral counselors to assist the general public at achieving their spiritual and mental health goals.
 It is the prevailing ethic of pastoral counselors that every effort is made to treat everyone, regardless of ability to pay.
 We provide a sliding scale fee system to ensure that clients be able to obtain counseling.
 We also offer reduced fee services on a limited basis.
 We accept cash, checks, and major credit cards for payment.
-There is a cancellation fee of $95 for each visit that is not cancelled 24 hours in advance.
+There is a cancellation fee of $95 for each visit that is not canceled 24 hours in advance.

 Are pastoral counselors viewed as providers and covered by health plans?

 Counseling by a certified pastoral counselor is generally covered by health care plans if the pastoral counselor is licensed by the state.
 The answer also depends upon health care plans and the state in which you file your claim.
 Call your health plan administrator to learn if your pastoral counselor is covered by the plan and the amount and time period covered.
 Our office does not accept insurance, However many individuals choose to use their Health Savings accounts to cover Christian Counseling costs.